 As long as you understand that the clock is ticking on the longevity of Disney Infinity and you can find the game and figures for 90% off, that would be the only reason to buy into this set.
 Otherwise, steer clear and choose Skylanders.

-Worse, your child can’t keep the Amiibo toys in the package and still play them, unlike Skylanders.
+Worse, your child can’t keep the Amiibo toys in the package and still play them, unlike Skylanders which can be played in the package.
 Nintendo has intentionally placed an RFID blocking card in front of the RFID chip.
 This requires that you rip the toys out of the packages to play (or at least rip open parts of the package to get this blocking card out).
 Ripping them out automatically reduces the collectibility.
 So, expect to buy them in twos.
 One to rip open, the other to store as a collectible.

 Amiibo characters are also firmly limited to Nintendo franchises (Mario, Luigi, Kirby, Smash Bros., Animal Crossing, Metroid, Zelda, Yoshi, Fire Emblem, etc).
 If your child is not into Nintendo characters and franchises, buying into the Amiibo system might not be wise.
 With Nintendo’s Toys-To-Life system, don’t expect to see any Marvel, DC or Star Wars characters (or any other non-Nintendo characters).